What is Dental Technology?

-Frequency of Diagnostic Services
+What is the Frequency of Diagnostic Services?

 Each of our dental technologies is utilized as needed on an individual basis.
 While we typically take digital x-rays yearly during routine check-up visits, our dentists may also recommend x-rays to evaluate acute dental needs, such as if you have pain or trauma.
 Digital impressions are shared with our lab and used to fabricate oral appliances.
 The DIAGNOdent Pen is utilized during routine dental exams to identify early signs of tooth decay and allow for more conservative treatment.

-Insurance Coverage for Diagnostics
+Is There Insurance Coverage for Diagnostics?

 Diagnostic procedures are generally covered at certain intervals by most dental insurance plans.
 Before taking x-rays or beginning other services, our team will review your insurance benefits and inform you of any anticipated out-of-pocket costs.
 Grove Dental Group and Orthodontics is committed to helping all patients get the care needed for a healthy smile.
 We are pleased to accept a number of easy payment solutions and offer an in-house dental wellness plan for those who do not carry insurance.